 “I was in the Navy for a few years.
 When Mor died, Far sent me and my sister back to Sweden to live with his parents because we were a bit unruly,” he says with a wry grin.

 “You?
 Never,” Sookie says sarcastically and grins.

 “Shocking I know,” Eric says with a similar grin on his face.
 “When I graduated school, I entered the navy.
-Sweden still had the draft when, so service was mandatory.
+Sweden still had the draft then, so service was mandatory.
 I could have avoided it by coming back here, but I thought it would be good for me to have structure and discipline in my life.
 Had I come back here and gone straight to college, I probably would have flunked out because I would have been too drunk to go to class.
 I was in the Navy about two years before I got out.
 So the anchor is to remind myself to stay grounded and disciplined.”

 Eric turns around to show Sookie the last tattoo on his back.
 In bold, black ink, there is a giant tree, but it’s unlike any tree Sookie has ever seen before.
 It’s impressive in terms of its size and complexity.
 It takes up the entirety of his back.
 Sookie looks in awe and her fingers graze across his flesh as she traces the pattern.
 She asks in a hushed tone, “What is this?”